Choosing the right data structure

-In data processing, a data structure is a logical structure intended to contain data, in order to give them an organization enabling them to be processed.
+In data processing, a data structure is a logical structure intended to contain data, to give them an organization enabling them to be processed.
 Knowledge of them makes it possible to choose the one that best responds to a given problem.
-My goal is not to do an algorithm course but only to detail some of the implementations chosen by Microsoft to realize the classes of the .Net Framework and to be able to choose the one that best corresponds to our need.
+My goal is not to do an algorithm course but only to detail some of the implementations chosen by Microsoft to realize the classes of the .Net Framework and to be able to choose the one that best corresponds to our needs.
 If you want to understand in more detail how a data structure works, I advise you to go on your favorite search engine and type its name.

 To measure the effectiveness of an algorithm, one will measure the time it uses.
 Just count the instructions and weight them by their cost.
 There are several types of operations:

 - Read / assign variables